Bristol Radical History Festival 2025

 We are delighted to announce the 7th annual Bristol Radical History Festival

-The festival is held over two days at two main venues: Saturday 26th April at Bristol’s social history museum on the city’s historic harbourside, M Shed and Sunday 27th April at volunteer-run arts centre and cinema the Cube Microplex.
+The festival is held over two days at two main venues: Saturday 26th April at Bristol’s social history museum on the city’s historic harbourside, M Shed and Sunday 27th April at the volunteer-run arts centre and cinema the Cube Microplex.

 Across two days and four themes, we can promise history talks, walks, exhibitions, stalls, two film screenings and a pre-festival trip to the Bristol Archives.
 We warmly invite you to join us…